Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: The model: superconductor-normal metal hybrid circuit

 We note that strictly speaking, the superconductors themselves should likewise contribute to parity switches due to a finite quasiparticle population.
 However, even though quasiparticles are known to occur with a much higher concentration that what is expected from a thermal equilibrium distribution \cite{Martinis2009,Riste2013}, they are nonetheless dilute (with a concentration of typically $10^{-6}\sim10^{-5}$ with respect to the Cooper pair density \cite{Riwar2019}), such that the normal metal influence may be expected to be dominant, even when $E_{J}>\Gamma_{N}$, especially due to the large chemical potential.

-Note that $\Gamma_{N}$ does not depend on the occupation number of the dot, i.e., both the processes $\left|0\right\rangle \rightarrow\left|1_{\sigma}\right\rangle $ and $\left|1_{\sigma}\right\rangle \rightarrow\left|2\right\rangle $ occur with the same rate.
+The processes $\left|0\right\rangle \rightarrow\left|1_{\sigma}\right\rangle $ and $\left|1_{\sigma}\right\rangle \rightarrow\left|2\right\rangle $ both occur with the same rate.
 This is in particular due to $\mu\gg U$, such that effectively, the many-body interaction is no longer visible within the dissipative dynamics.
 This is why, for the remainder of this work, we will set $U=0$ without loss of generality.
 As another important observation, let us point out that contrary to the generic open system discussion in the previous section, the kernel $W_{N}$ here gives rise to relaxation and decoherence in a basis which is different from the eigenbasis of the local dynamics $H$.
+This will render the dynamics much more complex, especially when including a transport detector, as we show in what follows.